A real terrain dossier · ~0.9 ha · Tarifa, Cádiz

 Which way the land faces

-The orientation of each slope — the driver of sunlight and warmth.
-About 67% of the usable area faces south or southwest, the favourable aspect at this latitude.
+The orientation of each slope: the driver of sunlight and warmth.
+About 61% of the parcel, every square metre inside the boundary, not just the workable part, sits in the arc counted as favourable here, southeast round to west.
 Place gardens and orchard on the south-facing ground; reserve the ridge for PV.

 Aspect map showing slope orientation and sun exposure on the Tarifa coast parcel